Exploring Auction Models for Peer-to-Peer Lending

 A study says in the emerging market for peer-to-peer loans, the auction method that’s used can make an important difference to the borrower.

 The market for real estate loans crashed three years ago and still has not recovered.
 But another financial market — peer-to-peer lending — has boomed, and was expected to increase to $5.8 billion last year, an increase of nearly 800% since 2007.

 Peer-to-peer lending brings borrowers and potential lenders together without the participation of a traditional financial institution.
 It is also known as social lending, a name that speaks to the perception that it offers a chance for individuals and small businesses that could not obtain affordable financing in the conventional market to get loans at the best possible rates.

 But is the reverse auction method, used until recently by Prosper, the largest online peer-to-peer lending group, the best way to deliver that result?
-That's the question asked by Nicolas Lambert of the Stanford Graduate School of Business and two colleagues in a research paper.
+That’s the question asked by Nicolas Lambert of Stanford GSB and two colleagues in a research paper.

 Prosper, which calls itself the “eBay for Loans,” claims a membership of nearly 1.1 million and has funded personal loans worth $228 million.
 Until late last year it conducted online auctions in which borrowers created loan listings, specifying the amount of money they want to borrow, and a reserve interest — the highest rate they are willing to pay.

 Potential lenders vet the various borrowers for credit worthiness and establish (but don’t divulge) the lowest rate at which they would fund the loan.
 The auction starts at the lender’s reserve rate (which is known to everyone) and continues as lenders bid lower and lower — in effect, a reverse auction.

 Because lenders like to spread their risk, they often are only willing to fund part of a loan, which means that many auctions have multiple “winners,” lenders who will loan the money.